 - 4 ounces unsweetened chocolate coarsely chopped

-- 1 tbsp instant coffee granules I used NesCafe
+- 1 tablespoon instant coffee granules I used NesCafe

 - 1/2 cup 1 stick butter